Twelve Principal Tatchlan Faces banner

 Hesha Vira is the Face associated with Raw Life.
 Unlike the other Faces, her primary domain is Indatubangus, which is in the middle layer surrounding the Living Orb of Tatchlan.
 Given the need to replenish other aspects of the Resplendent Work and monitor challenges such as fluctuations in the Common Desire, the Uluvatu Masters fashioned this Face to retain mastery over Raw Life.

-Hesha Vira Ceremonial Costume
+Hesha Vira Face Dancers

 Face Dancers of Hesha Vira may present themselves in various forms.
 These range from long, shaggy coats to thin body paint covered in spots, stripes or other predator markings.
 The colours often conform to the yellow and red of the Face they wear, but they may also contrast.
-They all have in common the embodiment of a hunting or parasitic creature.
+They all share the embodiment of a hunting or parasitic creature.
 As with many Face Dancers, the form their costumes take may reflect the times or recent history.
 Generally, single- or pack-hunter costumes represent rude instinct, whereas parasitic forms are used to embody cunning.
 One well-known variation involves Hesha Vira's Dancers wearing the black fur and talons of the extinct Suvuka.
 A majority of Face Dancers for this festival are Azel Betweens.

 Hesha Vira Bestowals

 Next to images of Hesha Vira's Face, the next most common bestowal is an actual, or a reproduction of, a Suvuka talon.
-Another is the Suvuka Emblem, symbolizing the ancient enemy/faithful companion who becomes the agent of death for the Foremost Ones.
+Another is the Suvuka Emblem, symbolizing the ancient enemy/faithful companion who becomes the agent of death for the Foremost Ones

 Inside a poisonous five-point star, the familiar paw and talon print is seen, surrounded by four skulls of the same coloration.
-This image is also associated with The Killing Swath, designed during The Interim.
+This image is also associated with The Killing Swath, designed during The Interim

 With the first Koru Majastas, this emblem became associated with Hesha Vira, alluding to her role in keeping theLiving System awake via her influence over the Suvuka during their seven-hundred-year reign between the epochs.
 This period is primarily known by its Koru appellation, The Interim.
 Beyond these images, well-known animals of prey, usually wearing Hesha Vira's Face, are also common bestowals.
 These images are traditionally painted, or real blood is splashed on them.
 Brangnam Plague and Jimin Plague represent the chaos and malice of Hesha Vira’s Raw Life domain.